 5. Xin chân thành cám ơn

 ‘Chân thành’ means sincerely.
 You can understand the sentence ‘Xin chân thành cám ơn!’ as the speaker can feel really thankful to the listener with all of his or her heart.

-Examples Of Thank You In Different Situations
+8 Examples Of Vietnamese Grateful Phrases For Different Situations

 - Thank you – Cảm ơn / Cám ơn

 - Thank you very much – Cám ơn bạn rất nhiều

 - Thanks for your kind words – Cám ơn bạn vì những lời tốt đẹp

 - Thank you for coming – Cám ơn bạn đã đến

 - Thank you for your consideration – Cám ơn bạn đã cân nhắc